AJV009/meno_mood_hack/README.md

 - Am not any sort of advertiser of brain.fm.
 I have got no deal with brain.fm or any of there products.
 I have experienced it and has been effective throughout the project development cycle.
 There are more such music apps for concentration building you can try them out.
 - Flowcharts were made using [Darw.io](https://www.draw.io/), a desktop version is available too.
 - This project will remain Open Source forever! **(I LOVE OS)**
 - **Being my first Flutter project I'll keep on completing the TODO list as they are easy just bit of time consuming because am fairly new to mobile develoment.
-This project will be a nice addition **
+So watch and star this repository for updates.
+Also this project will be a nice addition to my resume.**